drduh/YubiKey-Guide/README.md

-This is a guide to using [YubiKey](https://www.yubico.com/products/) as a [smart card](https://security.stackexchange.com/questions/38924/how-does-storing-gpg-ssh-private-keys-on-smart-cards-compare-to-plain-usb-drives) for cryptographic encryption, signing and authentication operations.
+This is a guide to using [YubiKey](https://www.yubico.com/products/) as a [smart card](https://security.stackexchange.com/questions/38924/how-does-storing-gpg-ssh-private-keys-on-smart-cards-compare-to-plain-usb-drives) for secure encryption, signing and authentication operations.

 Keys stored on YubiKey are [non-exportable](https://web.archive.org/web/20201125172759/https://support.yubico.com/hc/en-us/articles/360016614880-Can-I-Duplicate-or-Back-Up-a-YubiKey-), unlike filesystem-based credentials, while remaining convenient for daily use.
-Instead of having to remember and enter complicated passphrases to unlock SSH/GnuPG keys, YubiKey needs only a physical touch after being unlocked with a PIN.
+YubiKey can be configured to require a physical touch for cryptographic operations, reducing the risk of credential compromise.

 **Important** If you followed this guide before Jan 2021, *PIN* and *Admin PIN* may be set to default values of `123456` and `12345678`.
 See [Change PIN](#change-pin) to change PINs.